RIFLE/aaf-labs-2021/mamanchuk_fe-91/README.md

 3. 25.12 or till the very end
     - PRINT_TREE and full UX

-# Prefix Tree V1.0
+# Prefix Tree V2.0
-This is the first release of my original idea that is about implementation of a simple datastructure for the purpose of prefix tree.
+This is the second release of my original idea that is about implementation of a simple datastructure for the purpose of prefix tree.
 Available concept of a command line.
 Basic system operations.
-Basic pTree operations.
+Some pTree operations.
-Logics that is being designed to work with conventional user.
+Advanced logics that is being designed to work with conventional user.

 Operations with pTree sets available:
 	- CREATE "set_name";
     - INSERT "set_name" "value";
     - CONTAINS "set_name" "value";
+    - PRINT_TREE "set_name";

 System operations:
     - MENU;